 Please see Important Safety Information, including important warning for risk of anaphylaxis, and accompanying full Prescribing Information and Medication Guide.

-Real Talk: Listen to how real adults with PKU open up about how they stayed on track throughout their journey to lower blood Phe levels.
+Real Talk: Listen to how real adults with PKU open up about how they stayed on track throughout their journey to lower Phe levels.

-Real Talk: Hear about some of the possible side effects on the journey to lower blood Phe levels.
+Real Talk: Hear about some of the possible side effects on the journey to lower Phe levels.

 For people like Leah, Kenneth, Sarah, and Kellen, lower Phe levels have changed many aspects of their lives.
 Watch each of their stories to learn more about how they have come to manage PKU with PALYNZIQ.